-- Alarm Systems: Aggressive sales tactics and misrepresentations used in door-to-door solicitations, failure to allow cancellations within stated time period.
+- Alarm Systems: Aggressive sales tactics and misrepresentations used in door-to-door solicitations; failure to allow cancellations within stated time period.

-- Internet Offer/Sales: Misrepresentations or other deceptive practices, failure to deliver online purchases, and hidden fees.
+- Internet Offer/Sales: Misrepresentations or other deceptive practices; failure to deliver online purchases and hidden fees.

 - Home Improvement/Repair: Failure to start or complete job, refusal of job completion until consumer agrees to a higher price than originally agreed upon.

-- Retail Sales/Deposits/Refunds: False advertising and other deceptive practices, defective merchandise, problems with rebates, coupons, gift cards and gift certificates, failure to deliver and failure to honor stated refund policies.
+- Retail Sales/Deposits/Refunds: False advertising and other deceptive practices, defective merchandise, problems with rebates, coupons, gift cards or gift certificates; failure to

-- Charitable Solicitations: Donations being solicited by entities not registered with the division, charitable donations not being used for the stated charitable purpose.
+- Charitable Solicitations: Donations being solicited by entities not registered with the division; charitable donations not being used for the stated charitable purpose.

 - Business Opportunities: Failure to file disclosures with the Division prior to selling Business Opportunities; failure to provide consumers the required disclosures, including